 The Gut Flora

 A number of other key menopausal symptoms may also be supported by healthy gut microbiota.

 For example, maintaining a balance of friendly bacteria in the gut has been shown to support the gut-brain axis through bi-directional communication, thus helping to improve mood and sleep.
 Similarly, as our gut bacteria help with metabolising and recycling hormones, they can help to support hormonal balance.

 Finally, one of the key symptoms of menopause is abdominal weight gain and research is increasingly linking the diversity and composition of our gut bacteria to weight and showing how friendly bacteria supplements may help with weight loss.

-Brotman RM et al 2014 Association between the vaginal microbiota, menopause status and signs of vulvovaginal atrophy.
+Brotman RM et al 2014 Association between the vaginal microbiota, menopause status, and signs of vulvovaginal atrophy.
 Menopause 21(5):450-458

 Want to know more?

 Pro-Ven Probiotics aim to provide the best support for both you and your health.
-If you wish to know more about gut health and menopause, please do not hesitate to call us on 01639 825107 or alternatively, learn more via our blogs or in-depth proven research.
+If you wish to know more about gut health and menopause, please do not hesitate to call us at 01639 825107 or alternatively, learn more via our blogs or in-depth proven research.

 ProVen Probiotics, Unit 2 Christchurch Road, Baglan Industrial Park, Port Talbot, SA12 7DJ.
 Tel: 01639 825107